coq/coq/dev/ci/README.md

 Artifacts can also be downloaded from the GitLab repository.
 Currently, available artifacts are:
-- the Coq executables and stdlib, in three copies varying in architecture and OCaml version used to build Coq.
+- the Coq executables and stdlib, in four copies varying in architecture and OCaml version used to build Coq.
-- the Coq documentation, built only in the `build:base` job.
+- the Coq documentation, built in the `documentation` job.
 When submitting a documentation PR, this can help reviewers checking the rendered result.

-As an exception to the above, jobs testing that compilation triggers no OCaml warnings build Coq in parallel with other tests.

 ### GitLab and Windows